Rajapaksa swears in 4 Cabinet members amid Sri Lanka crisis

 All four ministers belong to the president’s Sri Lanka Podujana Peramuna party.

-Rajapaksa sought a unity government in early April but the largest opposition political party, the United People’s Force, had immediately rejected the proposal.
+Rajapaksa sought a unity government in early April but the largest opposition political party, the United People’s Force, rejected the proposal.

 The Indian Ocean island nation is on the brink of bankruptcy and has suspended repayment of its foreign loans pending negotiations on a rescue package with the International Monetary Fund.